 I don’t smoke, but it would be worth taking up the habit just to see what is entailed in this Smoking Recession Program, because otherwise they are keeping the contents under wraps, presumably so that previous winners of the Deplorables Award don’t copy them.

-Another possibility is that Interactive Health wants smokers to switch to Parliament, which offers a recessed filter.
+The most likely possibility, in our opinion, is that Interactive Health wants smokers to switch to Parliament, which offers a recessed filter.

 Interactive Health’s idea behind the recessed filter is probably that because your lungs are farther away from the smoke, you live longer.

 If you haven’t already done so, sign up for the webinar on AARP v.
 EEOC on January 18.
 You’ll be joined by thousands of other industry executives and HR professionals.
 We will be covering not only what happened, but how you can make lemonade out of it.

 In the immortal words of the great philosopher Dizzy Dean, don’t fail to miss it.

 So as not to overburden WordPress with all the hits we’re getting here on TSW, I’ve posted on the five most striking observations on AARP v.
 EEOC on linkedin.

 This article also has links to AARP’s blog, The Incidental Economist, and many other sources of information.

 PS If anyone gets any information from any vendor or the Health Enhancement Research Organization on how they plan to try to undermine this ruling or throw a monkey wrench into the EEOC rule-making process, please pass it along.
 HERO isn’t much for visibility any more.
 They tend to hatch their schemes in the shadows these days (due to the overwhelmingly negative responses they get), and based on some of the other schemes they and their cronies have hatched, like the proposed Fat Tax, the shadows should run away as fast as they can.